Issa Rae & Kumail Nanjiani are on the run in a comedic trailer for "The Lovebirds" | The latest hip hop news, music and media - Mag Viral News

 While we wait patiently for the highly anticipated fourth season of the HBO series “Insecure”, Issa Rae continues to work on other projects she has worked on and today we get a trailer for her latest film “The Lovebirds”.

 With Issa Rae and Kumail Nanjiani as the couple who are unintentionally involved in a murder case, the couple loudly tries to clarify his name before the police approach them.
-From hipsters who ask the police to kicks in the chest.
-The Lovebirds seems to be an exciting affair that should keep fans busy until the fourth season of Insecure Premiers on April 14th.
+From hipsters calling on the police to kicking the chest – The Lovebirds seems to be an exciting affair to keep fans busy until the fourth season of Insecure Premiers on April 14th.

 Check out the trailer for “The Lovebirds” below and let us know if you will watch it when it releases on April 3rd.